 It is assumed that all assignments will be completed and turned in on time.
+It is the Candidates responsibility to communicate, confirm and follow through with all site visits and requirements.

-Assignments will not be accepted beyond a one-week extension..
-Cell phones, pagers, ipods, and other similar devices must be turned off during class.
-Texting or using your cell phones during class is not acceptable: respect this.
+Texting or using your cell phones during class is not acceptable.